 First, consider colleges and universities based on characteristics other than disability-related services.
-Determine the things in a college or university that are important to you, perhaps the academic rigor, available fields of study, environment, extra-curricular or co-curricular activities, and the like.
+Determine the aspects of a college or university that are important to you--perhaps the size, academic rigor, available fields of study, breadth of academic and other support services, environment, extracurricular or co-curricular activities, and the like.

-Dartmouth has a second-language requirement.
-Our experience is that students who come to Dartmouth aware of their disabilities have developed ways to compensate for their difficulties with specific learning and/or content areas.
+Dartmouth also has a second-language requirement.
+Our experience is that most students who come to Dartmouth aware of their disabilities have developed ways to compensate for their difficulties with specific learning and/or content areas including foreign language aquisition.
 However, students whose disabilities make it prohibitively difficult to master languages in the manner and pace they are taught at Dartmouth may petition for a waiver of the language requirement.

 Most accessibility offices, including ours, do not review documentation or commit to providing specific accommodations or services (including the foreign language waiver, which is decided by committee) before you have accepted an offer of admission and engaged in an interactive process (often called an intake meeting).